 Many schools changed grading policies during the spring of 2020 and some offered students a choice of letter grade or a pass/fail grading system.
 Our advice at the time was to remain safe and to take care of yourself, your family and your community, and this continues to be the philosophy we encourage.
 We will review the results of that term in the context of your entire high school record, with no preference for the choice of pass/fail or letter grades.
 You may be reassured to know that for many years Brown undergraduates have had the choice of letter grades or Satisfactory/No Credit for each of their classes.

-For prospective applicants to the Class of 2025 and the Class of 2026, please know that there will be space on our application for you to share additional information about how COVID-19 (and other natural disasters) may have impacted your life, your academic coursework and your extracurricular activities.
+For prospective applicants to the Class of 2026, please know that there will be space on our application for you to share additional information about how COVID-19 and any other natural disasters or community disruptions may have impacted your life, your academic coursework and your extracurricular activities.
 Students should not feel compelled to complete this section if they have not experienced serious or long-lasting negative impacts related to COVID-19.
 Many students appropriately leave this optional section blank.

 Extracurricular Activities and More